What is Diabetes?

 People with insulin resistance are at greater risk of developing prediabetes, Type 2 diabetes and cardiovascular disease.

 People with insulin resistance are more likely to have a history of being obese and physically inactive.
-They are also likely to have other cardiovascular risk factors such as too much LDL (bad) cholesterol, not enough HDL (good) cholesterol, high triglycerides and high blood pressure.
+They are also likely to have other cardiovascular risk factors such as high cholesterol and high blood pressure.

 That’s why it’s important to be aware of diabetes risk factors and take steps to prevent diabetes.